Think your baby might be about to cut his first tooth?

 Breast milk for a teething baby

-Your breast milk is full of natural painkillers, so if you breastfeed, this could be your secret weapon in the battle against teething pains.
+Your breast milk is full of natural painkillers; if you breastfeed, this could be your secret weapon in the battle against teething pains.

 During bouts of teething, you might find your baby hums while feeding; apparently, the vibrations help to soothe the gums.

-Some mothers use amber teething necklaces and swear by them; others don’t find them helpful.
+Some mothers use amber teething necklaces around their baby’s neck and swear by them; others don’t find them helpful.

-You can read about them more in our article Amber Teething Necklace – A Natural Teething Alternative and make up your own mind.
+You can read more about them in Amber Teething Necklace – A Natural Teething Alternative.

 Only try this before any new baby teeth come through; otherwise, you could end up with a nasty nip.